 Aviation SMS Implemented As Safety First, Business Not at All

 The purpose of this Advanced Aviation SMS series is not to tear down existing SMS implementations.
-Safety will not improve is we take an adversarial tone.
+Safety will not improve if we take an adversarial tone.

 If you are reading this, you must realize that SMS implementations are not fulfilling the original vision.
-This is obvious to trained safety professionals who has been monitoring SMS from a global perspective.
+This is obvious to trained safety professionals who have been monitoring SMS from a global perspective.

 A root cause of these lackluster SMS implementations is that operators implemented SMS as a "safety-only" initiative, which is perfectly understandable.
 A holistic SMS approaches safety as being mutually beneficial for: